heyuch/intellij-plugin-highlight-split-pane/README.md

   about releases containing new features and fixes.

 <!-- Plugin description -->
-This plugin helps identify which pane is currently split, which is useful when opened multiple split windows with ideavim.
+This plugin helps identify which split pane is currently focused.
 <!-- Plugin description end -->

 ## Installation